top of page

 How should I move furniture when painting?

-Use furniture sliders for large items, move them to the center of the room, or remove them entirely.
-Cover remaining furniture with plastic or drop cloths to protect them from paint splatter.
-Proper prep work ensures a smooth interior painting process and protects your belongings.
+Use sliders for heavy pieces, shift them to the center of the room, or remove them entirely.
+Cover with plastic sheeting to guard against splatter during the painting process.

 Do I have to remove furniture to paint a room?